HerculesNode/Base-Node-English-Guide/README.md

 #### 🟢 Useful commands

-After doing docker compose up, come to the main directory.
+After doing `docker compose up` , come to the main directory.
 Do not do it in Screen.
 Enter the command below and you should get output as in the picture.

 ```
 curl -d '{"id":0,"jsonrpc":"2.0","method":"eth_getBlockByNumber","params":["latest",false]}' \